newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 The campaign list will be displayed from following URL.
 You can add a new campaign by clicking ``Add campaign``.
 While adding campaign, importantly; add campaign's start and end dates with time & week-day exception.
-Also select gateway through which call will be routed & phonebook(s) which is linked with contacts.
+Also select gateway through which calls will be routed & phonebook(s) that are linked with contacts.

-From campaign list, click on campaign which you want to update.
+From campaign list, click on campaign that you want to update.

 **URL**: